 Our fight against the COVID-19 pandemic is not yet over.

+Top hospitals in Bangalore are available 24x7 for you to fight against Covid-19.
 Although the restriction might have dampened the festive spirit of the new year for many, we must understand that it is important to keep ourselves safe and healthy, so that we do not go into another lockdown in the coming year.
+Keeping in touch with the internal medicine doctor in Bangalore is crucial to fight against this catastrophe.
 Let us all pledge and do our part to curb the spread of the virus and win this war against the pandemic.

 Make sure to wash your hands frequently

-Avoid touching objects and sanitize your hands frequently with alcohol-based hand rub
+Avoid touching objects and sanitize your hands frequently with an alcohol-based hand rub

 Change and wash all clothes after going out